15+ Best Free Sites For Teenagers (Under 18) Who Want To Stand Out

 11. Polyphony Lit

-The Polyphony Lit Cover Art Contest: High school students from around the world are encouraged to submit visual art for the cover of their annual literary magazine.
+High school students from all over the world are invited to submit artwork for the cover of the annual literary magazine published by Polyphony.

 Link: https://www.polyphonylit.org/